MSN in Healthcare Policy

 - Healthcare Policy Consultant

 - Healthcare Policy Researcher/Research Coordinator

 MSN Healthcare Policy programs train nurse leaders who have the ability to influence healthcare policy at the local, state, national, and global levels, which opens the door to a world of career possibilities.

 MSN Healthcare Policy programs are a niche category of MSN degree programs, and selecting the right school is a critical first step in attaining your healthcare policy career goals.
 When researching programs, there are a few crucial factors to keep in mind, including:

 As with any MSN pathway, selecting a program that is accredited by a credible third-party accrediting organization is an important way to evaluate a school's quality and reputation.
 The Commission on Collegiate Nursing Education (CCNE), the Higher Learning Commission (HLC) and the Accreditation Commission for Education in Nursing (ACEN) are all reputable organizations that ensure a school is providing high-quality nursing education to its students.

 Program length also may vary from school to school.
-Typically, a master's in healthcare policy program takes between 1.5 and 2 years of full-time study to complete.
+Typically, a master's in healthcare policy program takes between 1.5 and 2 years of full-time study to complete, but in some cases, students can finish their program in as little as 12 months.
 Some schools may offer part-time study options, which would take a bit longer to finish.

 In addition to traditional campus-based master's programs, students interested in earning their MSN in healthcare policy can also choose to take classes online.
 For students who need to fit in their studies around work or family obligations and those who don't live near a school that offers a healthcare policy program, online programs like the one offered at Chamberlain University make a lot of sense.